Little Hatch: Biography

 Hatch retired from Hallmark in 1986.
 His band, Little Hatch and the House Rockers, was hired as the house band of the Grand Emporium Saloon in Kansas City.
 A cassette tape of his blues performances at the Grand Emporium was released in 1988.

-Little Hatch and the House Rockers performed a Friday evening Matinee from 6-8pm starting in 1987, with Bass player Joe Wittfeld, Drummer Dennis Spears, and Guitarist Kirk Brown.
-Various members of the band circulated with personnel changes including Memphis Mike McDaniel on guitar, Woody Davis on Drums, Bill Dye on Guitar, Jaisson Taylor, on drums.
-The Album/CD/cassette "Well Alright" was recorded May 31st, 1992, at the Grand Emporium venue at 3832 Main, Kansas City, Missouri.
-The personnel on that recording was: Provine "Little Hatch, Bill Dye, Guitar, Joe Wittfeld Bass, and Jaisson Taylor on Drums.
-The subsequent release was in 1993, and the Band played in Belgium at the Handazame Blues Festival in 1994.
+Little Hatch and the House Rockers performed a Friday evening matinee from 6-8pm starting in 1987, with bass player Joe Wittfeld, drummer Dennis Spears, and guitarist Kirk Brown.
+Various members of the band circulated with personnel changes including Memphis Mike McDaniel on guitar, Woody Davis on drums, Bill Dye on guitar, and Jaisson Taylor on drums.
+The album Well, All Right! was recorded on May 31, 1992, at the Grand Emporium venue in Kansas City, Missouri.
+The personnel on that recording was: Little Hatch, Bill Dye, guitar, Joe Wittfeld, bass, and Jaisson Taylor on drums.
+The subsequent release was in 1993, and the band played in Belgium at the Handazame Blues Festival in 1994.
 The Little Hatch and the House Rockers band played the Kansas City, Missouri Spirit Festival that same year.
-Hatch's band first KC Spirit Festival, in 1986, with the lineup of Kirk Brown, Guitar, Dennis Spears, Drums, and Joe Wittfeld, Bass.
-The band played virtually every KC Spirit Festival from 1986, until Provine Hatch passed in 2003.
+Hatch's band played at the first KC Spirit Festival, in 1986, with the lineup of Kirk Brown, guitar, Dennis Spears, drums, and Joe Wittfeld, bass.
+The band played virtually every KC Spirit Festival from 1986, until Hatch died.
 The band also played the Kansas City Kansas Street Festival where, Little Hatch was awarded the title of a "King" during the festival.
 Congressman Emmanuel Cleaver established a "Little Hatch Day", during his tenure as Kansas City, Missouri's Mayor.
-Little Hatch's band also played the Garden City, Kansas Blues Festival, with "Memphis Mike" McDaniel, Guitar, Howard Bradley, Drums and Joe Wittfeld, Bass.
+Little Hatch's band also played the Garden City, Kansas Blues Festival, with "Memphis Mike" McDaniel, guitar, Howard Bradley, drums and Joe Wittfeld, bass.
 Except for a couple years between 1988 and 1990, Hatch's sole regular bass player was Joe Wittfeld.
-A few personnel who filled in for Joseph, were Adam Page, Bass, Bryan Hicks, Bass, Paul Hartfield, Bass (Paul was Hatch's bassman from 1988 to 1990, when the job was passed back to Joe Wittfeld).
-Paul sadly died of liver cancer some years hence.
-Some of the pallbearers at Hatch's funeral were Joe Wittfeld, Bill Dye, and Jaisson Taylor.
+A few personnel who filled in for him, were Adam Page, Bryan Hicks, and Paul Hartfield (who was Hatch's bassman from 1988 to 1990, when the job was passed back to Wittfeld).

 In 1993, the Modern Blues label released Well, All Right!, his first nationally distributed album.
 In 1997, Chad Kassem opened Blue Heaven Studios and founded the APO label.
 Kassem had befriended Hatch in the mid-1980s and asked him to be his first signed recording artist.
 The album Goin' Back was released in 2000, followed by Rock with Me Baby in 2003.

 From 1999 to 2001, Hatch occasionally toured other parts of the United States and twice toured Europe.
 He settled in Kansas City and performed locally, frequently playing at BB's Lawnside Bar-B-Q and other venues.

 Hatch died in El Dorado Springs, Missouri, in January 2003.
+Some of the pallbearers at Hatch's funeral were Joe Wittfeld, Bill Dye, and Jaisson Taylor.